OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/implicit.rst

 OpenMDAO provides a function `list_states` that lists all the states contained in a group and all of its subgroups.
-This can be useful in larger nested models that have lots of implicit components.
+This can be useful in larger nested models that have many implicit components.
 Since your initial state potentially feeds the initial params in other components, it is important to inspect them to make sure they are correct.